WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Whyve You Gotta Be A Pain In The Ass

 You Ever Get Those Days Where Existinng Causes Burnout?
-I Feel Like Ive Done So Much Today But Ive Done Absoulutely Nothing And I Was Kinda Looking Forward To This Partyh Tomorrow But Im Not Going Bbecause I Have A Omedy Show Im Going To Instead
+I Feel Like Ive Done So Much Today But Ive Done Absoulutely [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Nothing\|Nothing]]
+And I Was Kinda Looking Forward To This Partyh Tomorrow But Im Not Going Bbecause I Have A Omedy Show Im Going To Instead

 And Yeah....
 I Did Forget About This